AN OVERVIEW OF KAUFMANN GILDIN'S SECURITIES ARBITRATION, LITIGATION AND INVESTIGATION PRACTICE

 - Or the financially inexperienced young man who was paralyzed in a car accident and gave his broker, at a reputable firm, $2 million from his personal injury lawsuit to invest in a conservative manner over the long term.
 When all of his money was lost from unsuitable and excessive trading in a matter of months, we brought a highly successful arbitration on his behalf.

 Knowing when and how to bring a case, or successfully defend one, flows from Kaufmann Gildin’s lengthy experience in the securities arena.
 Our partner-in-charge of investor fraud and securities arbitration, David E. Robbins, began his career as a securities fraud criminal prosecutor.
 Thereafter, he served as Director of Compliance of the American Stock Exchange under Arthur Levitt, who ran the AMEX prior to becoming the Chairman of the SEC and promoted him to Director of the Legal and Regulatory Policy Division.
-Mr. Robbins serves as an arbitrator and mediator for the New York Stock Exchange, NASD Dispute Resolution, Inc. and the American Arbitration Association and as Chair of all Practising Law Institute (PLI) continuing education programs on securities arbitration since their inception in 1986.
+Mr. Robbins serves as an arbitrator and mediator for the New York Stock Exchange, FINRA Dispute Resolution, Inc. and the American Arbitration Association and was Chair of all Practising Law Institute (PLI) continuing education programs on securities arbitration from their inception in 1986 through 2009.

 Keeping Your Legal Fees To The Absolute Minimum